wimhaanstra/emproto/README.md

 The library was developed and tested using a Telestar EC311S.
 Since the other brands use the same app, it may work with them as well, although there seem to be some subtle differences in supported datagrams and their formats/lengths.
 Use at your own risk.
-If something doesn't work, please set `dumpDatagrams: true` in the communicator constructor `config` parameter in order to see what data is received;
+If something doesn't work, please set `dumpDatagrams: true` in the createCommunicator `config` parameter in order to see what data is received;
 this may help in debugging.

 This library doesn't do any bluetooth; it is assumed that you have set up a Wi-Fi connection on your charger using the OEM app, and it is